struckma/obiba-docker/README.md

 - Update Drupal images :  `make update-drupal`
 - Log in Drupal container Shell : `make shell`
 - Update the Obiba Drupal Modules `make update-obiba`

+### Update Images with an exported images code base
+On a source machine that has access to internet:
+- Fire Up the containers to build a fresh container version: `make up`
+- Export the base code containers : `make export-drupal`, this will generate 'export_folder/drupal_container.tar'

+On target machine without internet access:
+- Copy the tar file 'drupal_container.tar' to 'import_folder'
+- Import the code base containers : `make import-drupal`
+- Update the composer autoload : `docker exec -d obibadocker_drupal_1 make obiba-composer-conf`
+- Perform Drupal update script : `docker exec -d obibadocker_drupal_1 drush updatedb`

+> Make sure to backup your containers before updating them in this way.

 ### Troubleshooting
 In case something goes wrong with the update you can restore the backups : `make restore-drupal`